zenglekidd/LeetcodeInSwift/README.md

 # LeetcodeInSwift
 Leetcode challenge solutions in Swift Playground.
-Based on Source: [The 30-minute guide to rocking your next coding interview](https://www.freecodecamp.org/news/coding-interviews-for-dummies-5e048933b82b/)
+Order of the problems based on Source: [The 30-minute guide to rocking your next coding interview](https://www.freecodecamp.org/news/coding-interviews-for-dummies-5e048933b82b/)

 ---
 ##### Table of Contents